Generic name: dolutegravir [ DOE-loo-TEG-ra-vir ]

 What is dolutegravir?

-Dolutegravir is used with other antiviral medications to treat HIV, the virus that can cause the acquired immunodeficiency syndrome (AIDS).
+Dolutegravir is an antiviral medicine that is used with other medications to treat HIV, the virus that can cause the acquired immunodeficiency syndrome (AIDS).
 Dolutegravir is not a cure for HIV or AIDS.

 Dolutegravir may also be used for purposes not listed in this medication guide.